Telematics benefits for the greater good

 Reducing Costs Due to Collisions

 Telematics can also reduce insurance and liability costs, by reducing the number of impacts and collisions on the road.
 These days, a small fender bender can end up costing $1,000 dollars to repair, so this would be a welcome benefit to many.

 Telematics helps lower collision-related costs in four areas:

 - Minimizing personal injury by speed and seatbelt use coaching in vehicle.

 - Reducing vehicle damage by coaching positive reversing and forward driving habits.

 - Improving general liability rates resulting from monthly risk management scorecards.

 - Helping to manage driver-related workers’ compensation claims.

-Telematics technology can be of use after an accident as well, if, unfortunately, one occurs.
-Instant accident notifications and detailed second-by-second data make it possible to take crucial and timely action steps.
+Telematics technology can be of use after an collision as well, if, unfortunately, one occurs.
+Instant collision notifications and detailed second-by-second data make it possible to take crucial and timely action steps.
 For example, if a vehicle has been hit while parked, Geotab’s unique recording technology can help prove no-fault to the insurance provider.

 The Future of Telematics: Preserving the Benefits for the Greater Good